 Draw With Pen and Ink

 Beginning pen and ink drawing students do a pencil drawing first, then going over it with pen and ink.
-The needed confidence in drawing with pen and ink is developed this way.
+Confidence in drawing with pen and ink is developed this way.

 Drawing pens produce a black permanent line and come in sets with various nibs (point sizes) which provide a wide variety of drawing line options.
-For drawing skill work, use a 2b drawing pencil and a kneaded eraser.
+I favor gel pens for the quality of line they produce.

 Get a good quality 9" by 12" sketch book, preferably spiral bound and perforated so that the pages can be easily removed.
-I recommend the Strathmore drawing tablet, which can be purchased online by clicking on the Amazon product logo on this page.
+I recommend the Strathmore drawing tablet and pens which can be purchased online by clicking on the Amazon product logo on this page.

-Watch my video about how to draw and shade folds with pen and ink, then get a towel or small piece of fabric and arrange it into simple folds.
+Watch my video about how to draw and shade folds with pen and ink.

 Here are videos that show how by using a combination of pen, ink and your imagination you can produce beautiful drawings!

 Like drawing with pen and ink?
-You should try fine-point Sharpies!
+You should also try fine-point Sharpies!
+They are available in a variety of lovely colors.
 Here's my video that will show you the colorful crosshatch technique I use with Sharpies....

 My eight year old son likes to draw.
 You sent me the drawing lessons and I am helping him with them.
 We are having fun and hey, guess what, I'm learning to draw too!Helga V, Sweden